ROCm/ROCR-Runtime/README.md

 Runtime extension package:

-* A 64-bit version of AMD's finalizer extension for ROCR runtime
 * A 64-bit version of AMD's runtime tools library
 * A 64-bit version of AMD's runtime image library